-In 1826, people were not so certain of their government.
-The 50th anniversary of the Declaration was almost a surprise to many who wondered if the country could succeed.
+In 1826, the 50th anniversary of the Declaration came almost as a surprise to many who wondered if the new country could succeed.
 A democracy based on a federal system was a daring experiment.
-So, when people realized that the Jubilee was approaching, they knew they really had something special to celebrate.
+So, when people realized that the Jubilee was approaching, they knew they had something special to celebrate.

 Such was the case in Flemington and Lambertville in 1826.
-Thanks to Charles George, editor of the Hunterdon Gazette and Farmers Weekly Advertiser, we have a record of that celebration.2 And thanks to the hard work of Bill Hartman and his volunteers, we have ready access to that record on CD.3
+Thanks to Charles George, editor of the Hunterdon Gazette and Farmers Weekly Advertiser, we have a record of that celebration.3

 “to make such arrangements as they shall deem requisite for celebrating the day in a manner corresponding with the magnitude of the cause which gave it existence.
 Messrs.
 P. I. Clark, Wurts, and Miller were unanimously appointed the committee, and have already commenced preparations for a splendid celebration.”